irinanita/issue-tracker/README.md

 [Gunicorn](https://pypi.org/project/gunicorn/) - WSGI HTTP Server for UNIX

+[AWS S3 services](https://s3.console.aws.amazon.com) - used to store media and static files in deployment

+[Django Storages](https://django-storages.readthedocs.io/en/latest/) - a collection of custom storage backends for Django

+[Boto3](https://pypi.org/project/boto3/) -Boto3 is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python, which allows Python to use of services like Amazon S3

 ## Database

 SQL Database that comes with Django for the development environment and Postgress in deployment.

 [Database Schema](https://dbdiagram.io/d/5ced18341f6a891a6a657c0a) - cloud database service for MongoDB databases

 ## Testing